wiggle-bin/wiggle-bin/README.md

 # WiggleBin

-The mission of WiggleBin is to craft an **open-source, intelligent [vermicomposting](https://en.wikipedia.org/wiki/Vermicompost) bin** that cultivates joy for both earthworms and their human stewards.
+The mission of WiggleBin is to craft an **open-source, intelligent vermicomposting bin** that cultivates joy for both worms and their human stewards.

-In order to craft an open-source, intelligent composting bin, it's crucial to delve into the [Umwelt](https://en.wikipedia.org/wiki/Umwelt) (perceptual world) of worms.
+In order to craft an open-source, intelligent composting bin, it's crucial to delve into the Umwelt (perceptual world) of worms.
 Hence, we've introduced the [WiggleR](./WiggleR/README.md), our innovative open-source desktop composting research unit.

 Embark on a captivating, modern-day Darwinian journey into the realm of worms by creating your very own [WiggleR](./WiggleR/README.md).
 Join us in this thrilling endeavor!